MultiSafepay/docs/content/payment-methods/sepa-direct-debit.md

 ## Chargebacks

 Customers can request a [chargeback](/docs/chargebacks/) within 56 days, or for unauthorized transactions (i.e. without verifiable consent from the customer) within 13 months.
-This makes SEPA Direct Debit unsuitable for most retail businesses, e.g.&nbsp;clothing.
+This makes direct debits unsuitable for most retail businesses, e.g.&nbsp;clothing.

 You cannot dispute chargebacks and there is no facilitated process like there is for credit card chargebacks.
 Chargebacks can cost up to 65 EUR in bank fees.

 ## Declined transactions

-If a SEPA Direct Debit transaction is declined, a reason code is provided.
+If a direct debit is declined, a reason code is provided.

 If the IBAN or BIC is incorrect, our bank informs us the next business day.